 The APPG on Epilepsy is registered with parliament.
 You can read the official registration on the parliament website here.

-The Chair of the APPG on epilepsy is Paula Sherriff MP, who is the MP for Dewsbury.
-Paula is one of Epilepsy Action’s Vice Presidents and has a personal link with epilepsy.
-Because of this, Paula is passionate about supporting the condition in parliament.
+The Chair of the APPG on epilepsy is Valerie Vaz MP, who is the MP for Walsall South.
 There are four Vice-Chairs supporting the APPG.
-These are: Dame Cheryl Gillan MP, Valerie Vaz MP, Sir David Amess MP and Baroness Hussein-Ece.
+These are: Dame Cheryl Gillan MP, Sir David Amess MP, Andy McDonald MP and Baroness Hussein-Ece.

 Getting your MP to become a member and attend APPG events is a great way to get them to understand epilepsy and support you better.